-Tip 1: Plan to Work on a Project or Goal Together
+Tip 2: Plan to work on a project or goal together

-When you post a activity with a task or goal already in mind, this can help break the ice with a new Social Carer and Member duo, and shift the focus more towards the goal or task at hand.
+Having an Activity in mind can help break the ice with a new Social Carer and Member duo, and shift the focus more towards the goal or task at hand.
 It allows conversation to flow, and will relax the person who needs assistance to see that their new Social Carer is comfortable with the task and keen to help.

-Gisele M. in NSW says “Tarryn (Social Carer) has been helping me to overcome accessibility barriers of the digital kind, which is enabling me to fulfil one of my NDIS goals to continue and grow my volunteer role in this sphere.”
+Gisele in NSW says “Tarryn (Social Carer) has been helping me to overcome accessibility barriers of the digital kind, which is enabling me to fulfil one of my NDIS goals to continue and grow my volunteer role in this sphere”.

-Like Family matches Members with Social Carers in their local area who share their passions and interests.
-For example, Kerrie R. in NSW says “My son Luke had a fabulous time at Comicon with Social Carer Evan.
+Kerrie in NSW says “My son Luke had a fabulous time at Comicon with Social Carer Evan.
 All my son's favourite things in one place and Evan was very patient while he explored and took some great photos!”